-Dr Felicia Tan, breast surgeon at Mount Elizabeth Hospitals, gives us the rundown on breast reconstruction surgery.
+Dr Felicia Tan, general surgeon at Mount Elizabeth Hospitals, gives us the rundown on breast reconstruction surgery.

 What is breast reconstruction?

 After removal of the breast as part of breast cancer treatment, reconstructive plastic surgery can be performed to restore the symmetry of both breasts by creating a breast mould.
 This can be in the form of breast implants or tissue flaps (taken from other parts of the body eg. the tummy, back or thighs).
 This procedure to restore the cosmetic appearance of the breast is known as breast reconstruction surgery.